 7. Do students get any kind of certifications while attending CCA?

 Yes.
 Students will have the opportunity to earn industry-recognized certifications that will make them more competitive in the job market.
 Students can earn certifications through the Occupational Safety and Health Administration (OSHA) and the National Center for Construction Education and Research (NCCER).
 Students will also be given the opportunity to earn additional certifications that they can use in the workplace.

 8. Can students get college credit while attending CCA?

 Yes!
-We currently have an agreement with St. Phillips that offers CCA students an opportunity to earn college credit they can use for an associates degree and/or transfer to a four year university.
-We are also working on a plan that will award college credit directly from a four year university.
+We currently have an agreement with Alamo Community Colleges that offer CCA students an opportunity to earn college credit they can use for an associates degree and/or transfer to a four year university.

 9. I have heard that students at CCA get to go into the field and gain real-world experience.
 Is this true?

 It absolutely is true.
 Students not only gain experience in the classroom and shop, they are given the opportunity to gain work experience.
 Students can take advantage of internships, shadowing, and practicums.

 10. Is CCA hard to get into?

 This is one of those yes and no questions.
 Each year we receive about 500 applications requesting entrance into CCA as a freshman.
 We select approximately 150 to 160 students each year.
 The remaining applicants are placed on a waiting list.
 It is important to know that each student goes through a screening process.
 Not all applicants are qualified.
 However, all students interested, should apply.